FabioNandes/FabioNandes/README.md

 # Hello there 👋

 My name is Fabio Nandes 🇧🇷
-I'm A Systems developtment student, looking for the first job in the TI field.
+I'm A Systems developtment student, looking for the first job in the IT field.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.